timescale/docs/api/create_materialized_view.md

 *   You cannot use [`time_bucket_gapfill`][time-bucket-gapfill] in continuous aggregates, but you can run them in a `SELECT` query from the continuous aggregate view.
-*   You can usually use aggregates that are [parallelized by PostgreSQL][postgres-parallel-agg] in the view definition, including most aggregates distributed by PostgreSQL.
-However, the `ORDER BY`, `DISTINCT` and `FILTER` clauses are not supported.
 *   All functions and their arguments included in `SELECT`, `GROUP BY` and `HAVING` clauses must be [immutable][postgres-immutable].
 *   The view cannot be a [security barrier view][postgres-security-barrier].
 *   You cannot use Window functions with continuous aggregates.
+*   Not all keywords are supported in continuous aggregates.
+To see what is supported, check the [function support table][function-support].

 The settings for continuous aggregates are in the [informational views][info-views].